glallen01/csirt-essential-reading/README.md

 starting point of the top documents defenders need to have a firm operational foundation.

+Please create issues if you have comments or suggestions!
+Pull requests welcome!

 ## Overview Reading:

 * [CIS Top 20](https://www.sans.org/critical-security-controls)